 1. Wash Your Face With A Mild Face Wash

 Before starting with your beauty routine, wash your face with a mild face wash.
 A face wash will help you eliminate all the dirt and impurities that are stuck to your skin.
 Dampen your face with water, take a face wash that is suitable for your skin type, massage it gently on your face, and rinse it off thoroughly.
+Dry your face using tapping motions and single-use face towels.

 2. Use A Moisturizer

 The next crucial step is to apply a lightweight moisturizer.
 A moisturizer gets rid of all the dryness and patchiness on your skin.
 It hydrates and nourishes your skin and evens out its texture.
 If you don’t want to use moisturizer, aloe vera gel is a great alternative.
+However, it works only during summertime and is not comparable with all types of makeup.

 3. Primer Is A Must